 Why pick just one place when the country lends itself so well to exploring several places by ferry.
 I’ve relaxed on the beaches of Crete, seen the historic Old Town in Rhodes, and enjoyed the epic views cruising between Hydra and Poros.
 You can choose a multi-day trip with an organized tour company, or put together your own itinerary utilizing the inexpensive flights and ferry options.

 Too many people head to Greece just for the islands, but I’m obsessed with the city.
 There’s so much to do in Athens, everything from visiting the Parthenon to sampling drinks at the various rooftop bars to get the best shot of the Acropolis from above.
 My favorite neighborhoods to chill in are Exarchia, the Plaka, and Omonia.
+It’s a beautiful city, with tons of great Instagram inspiration.
 Plus, Athens offers the best of both worlds!
 If you want to enjoy the capital and still get a taste of the islands, you can do what I did on my first trip to Greece and take a day cruise to the islands closest to Athens: Hydra, Poros, and Aegina.

 Whether you view Kosovo as Europe’s newest country, or as part of the country of Serbia, what matters most is you come to visit Kosovo and see how great Kosovo is for yourself.
 From the picturesque streets of Prizren to one of the “world’s ugliest buildings” in Pristina, there’s enough to do in Kosovo to fill a week or two.
 Leave time for Kosovo’s mountains, animal sanctuaries, and caves (we do love a good cave).